joeparis/CS271-Fall-16/README.md

 | 60 – 69% | D |
 | < 60% | F |

 No grades of Y, W, WP or Inc will be given in this class.
 Remember, if you decide not to complete the course is it *your* responsibility to withdraw from it.
 It is not the instructor's responsibility to drop you.
-More information about these grades and how they can impact both your financial aid and your overall progress as a student can be found on the (Academic Standards For Financial Aid page)[http://www.linnbenton.edu/current-students/money-matters/financial-aid/academic-standards-for-financial-aid/academic-standards-for-financial-aid-continued]
+More information about these grades and how they can impact both your financial aid and your overall progress as a student can be found on the [Academic Standards For Financial Aid page](http://www.linnbenton.edu/current-students/money-matters/financial-aid/academic-standards-for-financial-aid/academic-standards-for-financial-aid-continued).

 ## Academic Honesty ##

-Helping, or being helped by, another student during an exam will be considered a breach of academic honesty and is grounds for receiving a zero grade and/or failing the course among other possible remedies as outlined in the (Students' Rights and Responsibilities Handbook)[https://www.linnbenton.edu/current-students/administration-information/policies/students-rights-responsibilities-and-conduct]
+Helping, or being helped by, another student during an exam will be considered a breach of academic honesty and is grounds for receiving a zero grade and/or failing the course among other possible remedies as outlined in the [Students' Rights and Responsibilities Handbook](https://www.linnbenton.edu/current-students/administration-information/policies/students-rights-responsibilities-and-conduct).

-## LBCC Center for Accessibility Resources (CFAR) ##
+## LBCC Center for Accessibility Resources ##

-The Center for Accessibility Resources provides reasonable accommodations, academic adjustments and auxiliary aids to ensure that qualified students with disabilities have access to classes, programs and events at Linn-Benton Community College.
+The [Center for Accessibility Resources (CFAR)](https://linnbenton.edu/cfar) provides reasonable accommodations, academic adjustments and auxiliary aids to ensure that qualified students with disabilities have access to classes, programs and events at Linn-Benton Community College.
 Students are responsible for requesting accommodations in a timely manner.
 To receive appropriate and timely accommodations from LBCC, please give the Center for Accessibility Resources as much advance notice of your disability and specific needs as possible, as certain accommodations such as sign language interpreting take days to weeks to have in place.
 Contact the Disability Coordinator at Linn-Benton Community College, RCH-105, 6500 Pacific Blvd.
 SW, Albany, Oregon 97321, Phone 541-917-4789 or via Oregon Telecommunications Relay TTD at 1-800-735-2900 or 1-800-735-1232.
 LBCC is an equal opportunity educator and employer.